saitaiky/notebook/docs/docs/other/psychology/parenting.md

 7. **Stranger's Return:** The stranger enters again to offer comfort and assess how the child responds to a non-caregiver in times of stress.
 8. **Second Reunion:** The caregiver comes back into the room and greets the child.
 The interaction is observed to further assess reunion behavior and attachment.

+The primary purpose of Ainsworth's Strange Situation experiment was to observe and assess the attachment styles between infants and their caregivers.
+It aimed to understand how infants react when they are briefly separated from and then reunited with their primary caregiver within an unfamiliar environment.
+Through this observation, Ainsworth aimed to classify different attachment patterns.
+This experiment helps psychologists comprehend the nature of the bond between infants and caregivers and how this early relationship influences the child's emotional and social development.

 ### 4 Attachment Styles

 <iframe width="560" height="315" src="https://www.youtube.com/embed/WjOowWxOXCg?si=fta1JexAgUKN4OR6" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 - **Secure Attachment:** Securely attached children are upset when the caregiver leaves but are happy to see the caregiver return, quickly comforted, and return to playing.
 They use the caregiver as a secure base from which to explore their environment.
+    - Trust: Believing that caregivers can meet their needs.
+    - Self-confidence: Showing confidence when exploring the environment and interacting with others.
+    - Emotional regulation: Coping better with stress and recovering emotions with the support of caregivers.
+    - Social skills: Demonstrating better adaptability in interpersonal interactions, making it easier to build friendships.
 - **Insecure attachments**
     - **Anxious-Ambivalent Attachment(抗拒型):** Anxious-ambivalent children are extremely distressed when the caregiver leaves.
 Upon the caregiver's return, they seek comfort but also resist it, displaying mixed emotions and behaviors, such as clinging and pushing away.
+        - Insecurity: Doubting the reliability of caregivers, often fearing abandonment.
+        - Overdependence: Possibly relying excessively on caregivers, having a strong need for their attention and support.
+        - Emotional fluctuations: Being highly influenced by external factors, prone to becoming anxious, tense, or excited.
+        - Social difficulties: Exhibiting either excessive reliance or resistance in social interactions, facing challenges in forming relationships.
     - **Avoidant Attachment(迴避型):** Avoidant children do not appear too distressed by the caregiver's departure and often avoid the caregiver upon their return, showing little emotional response and instead focusing on play or interacting with the stranger.
+        - Detachment: Behaving distantly and independently in front of caregivers, avoiding expressing needs to them.
+        - Over-independence: Emphasizing one's independence excessively, refusing help and support from others.
+        - Emotional suppression: Suppressing emotional needs, struggling to express genuine feelings.
+        - Social barriers: Displaying aloofness and distance in interpersonal relationships, finding it difficult to establish intimacy.
     - **Disorganized Attachment:** This later added category describes children who exhibit confused or contradictory behaviors upon the caregiver’s return, such as approaching the caregiver while avoiding eye contact, or freezing in place.
 Disorganized attachment is often associated with the most adverse developmental outcomes.
+        - Chaotic behavior: Displaying unpredictable and incomprehensible behavior in front of caregivers, seeking attention while resisting intimacy.
+        - Failure to establish trust: Inability to trust caregivers, possibly both relying on and fearing them.
+        - Emotional imbalance: Difficulty regulating emotions, showing extreme emotional reactions.
+        - Social issues: Exhibiting unstable and chaotic behavior in social interactions, facing considerable difficulty in forming relationships.

 The Strange Situation has been influential in understanding child development, and the attachment styles identified have been linked to later emotional and social behaviors.
 However, it's important to remember that the procedure reflects a snapshot of the attachment relationship in a specific context and may not capture the full complexity of child-caregiver bonds.